Android App Permissions Explained for HappyMod [2026]

 - The Request: “Allow display over other apps?”

 - The Risk: This allows the app to put a picture on top of another app.
-Hackers use this for Cloaking.
+Hackers use this to overlay a fake input screen on top of a real one.
 You think you are typing your password into Facebook, but you are actually typing it into an invisible layer owned by the malware.

 How to Audit Your Phone